infracloudio/cassandra-jaeger-tracing/README.md

 Cassandra provides [pluggable
 tracing](https://web.archive.org/web/20160402125018/http://www.planetcassandra.org/blog/cassandra-3-4-release-overview/)
 starting from version 3.4.
+In versions 4 and 4.1 it was significanly, but the maintainers didn't tell us that.
 By adding a jar file to the Cassandra classpath and one JVM option, Cassandra's tracing can be replaced with Jaeger.
-It can even identify incoming Jaeger traces and add Cassandra's own internal tracing on to it.
+It can even identify incoming Jaeger traces and addCassandra's own internal tracing on to it.

 ### How to use even simpler